Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 Before you think about embarking on this exhilarating, yet rocky journey towards becoming a location-independent entrepreneur, let’s look into different business models that may work for you.

-There are many business models that allow Digital Nomads around to generate a 6-figure income.
+Many business models allow Digital Nomads around to generate a 6-figure income.

 Before you jump into any of the business models, think about how you are going to generate revenue.